zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-nrf/README.md

 # Helm Chart for OAI Network Registry Function (NRF)

-The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
-There are no special resource requirements for NRF.
+The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10, 4.12 and 4.13 There are no special resource requirements for NRF.

+## Disclaimer

+Starting version 2.0.0 of OAI 5G Core network functions their configuration will be in `config.yaml` and all infrastructure related information including image definition will be in `values.yaml`.

 ## Introduction